anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 This talk is about "why Docker."
 Come explore the business cases for Docker adoption, current adoption paradigms in the market and practical concerns for those already on the path.

+#### <a name="orchestration"></a>_Choosing Your Container Orchestration: Kubernetes and Docker Swarm & Compose Compared_ <span style="font-size: smaller">- [Darren Shepherd](#darrens)</span>

+Containers are amazingly useful development tools, but there biggest long-term impact may be as a platform for running applications in production.
+Achieving this will require advancements in container operations, infrastructure and orchestration.

+Darren will discuss two approaches to container orchestration that are gaining increasing adoption, Google's Kubernetes project and Docker's Swarm, Compose and Machine projects.
+He'll discuss goals and objectives of each project, example use cases, architectural approaches, administration and strengths and weaknesses of each tool, and will dive into each platform and demonstrate how they can be used to reliably deploy and run applications in production.

 #### <a name="platform"></a>_What it Really Takes to Build a Container Platform_ <span style="font-size: smaller">- [Matt Butcher](#mattb)</span>

 "Composeable microservice building blocks" - that was the promise of containers.
 But in practice, composing containers is harder than the glossy brochure suggests.
 How do we deploy these things?
 What about monitoring and metrics?
 Can we perform rolling deploys?
 Is there a practical and easy path to service discovery?